-- (9) Subsection (1)(c) of this section does not apply to any administrator or employee of the facility or to any person who, upon entering the place or facility, directly and promptly proceeds to the administrator of the facility or the administrator's designee and obtains written permission to possess the firearm while on the premises. - (10) Subsection (1)(d) of this section does not apply to the proprietor of the premises or his or her employees while engaged in their employment. - (11) Government-sponsored law enforcement firearms training must be training that correctional personnel and community corrections officers receive as part of their job requirement and reference to such training does not constitute a mandate that it be provided by the correctional facility. - 18 (12) Any person violating subsection (1) of this section is guilty of a gross misdemeanor. - 20 (13) "Weapon" as used in this section means any firearm, explosive 21 as defined in RCW 70.74.010, or instrument or weapon listed in RCW 22 9.41.250.
+- obtains written permission to possess the firearm while on the premises. - 3 (10) Subsection (1)(d) of this section does not apply to the 4 proprietor of the premises or his or her employees while engaged in 5 their employment. - 6 (11) Subsection (1)(f) of this section does not apply to the 7 concealed carry of a pistol by any member of the legislature who has 8 a valid concealed pistol license issued under RCW 9.41.070. - (12) Government-sponsored law enforcement firearms training must be training that correctional personnel and community corrections officers receive as part of their job requirement and reference to such training does not constitute a mandate that it be provided by the correctional facility. - 14 $((\frac{12}{12}))$ Any person violating subsection (1) of this section 15 is guilty of a gross misdemeanor. - $((\frac{(13)}{(14)}))$ (14) For the purposes of this section: